brianshumate/ansible-hubot/README.md

 `hubot_node_packages` and installed by default to support the additional Hubot scripts included in this role:

+* cheerio
+* clark
 * cleverbot-node
 * htmlparser
+* hubot-calculator
+* hubot-hipchat-emoticons
 * nodepie
 * soupselect
-* hubot-hipchat
-* hubot-scripts

-If you add more Hubot scripts to the list defined in the **Variables** section, be sure to add any Node.js dependencies required by the scripts to the `hubot_node_packages` list as well.
+If you add more Hubot scripts to the your own `_custom-scripts.yml` file, be sure to add any Node.js dependencies required by the scripts to the `hubot_node_packages` variable list as well.

 The following OS dependency packages are defined in `hubot_os_packages` and installed by default: